Skip to main content

 1. Eat right.
 Does your plate look like a rainbow?

-Filling your plate with well-balanced foods that include fruits, vegetables, grains, and low-fat proteins and dairy will fuel your body with the resources you need to stay heart healthy.
+Filling your plate with well-balanced foods that include fruits, vegetables, proteins and whole grains.
+Limit saturated fats from animals and prioritize plant fats from things like nuts and avocados.
+This will fuel your body with the resources you need to stay heart-healthy.
 Limit refined sugar and processed or high-fat foods.

 2. Get moving.
 Are you getting enough exercise?